 8. Have a kitchen dance party once a day:

 We do this almost every night before bedtime.
 It tuckers the kids out before bed, gives everyone an extra bit of exercise, and makes for some hilarious moments.

 9. Aim for one fruit or vegetable at each meal and snack:

 Each meal and snack should contain at least one fruit or vegetable (and throughout the day, there should be a variety, so that you and your kids can reap the benefits of each).
 Get your kids involved in choosing between two or three fruits or veggies (I call this “structured choice”).
-For convenience, Baby Gourmet’s fruit and veggie pouches are a fantastic option – they offer the goodness of fruits and veggies in a convenient pouch, without any added sugar.

 10. Eat until your “tummy is full”, not until your plate is clean: